Toolbar

 • The Axis retained the ability to customize its startup screen whereas the Element didn't.

 Many of the features that were retained in the Axis, such as the customizable startup screen, the lighted display, and the earphone jack, add benefit without adding any complexity.
 Even the ability to toggle to analog (by pressing and holding both buttons) adds significant power yet can be completely ignored.
 The one feature that was retained in the Axis and which does add a complexity is the two side-buttons.
 Whereas the Mammut Element and the Pieps Tour have one off/send/search switch and one "mark" button, the Axis has an on/off button, a search switch (with an "Enter" button in the center of the switch), and two side-buttons.
-It's easy enough to learn how to use the Axis, but it isn't quite as easy as the Element and Tour.
-The trade-off is that the Axis does include more features (the most notable being the ability to toggle to analog mode).
+It's easy enough to learn how to use the Axis, but it isn't as easy as the Element and Tour.